RyanKor/RyanKor/README.md

 ### 🏄‍♂️ Skill Set as a Software Engineer

-- 🔭 I am working on AI Applicable Engineer.
+- 🔭 I am working on Applied AI Engineer.

 ### Projects
 ---